Crio-Bytes/Web/OAuth/readme.md

 We can mention the domains where this Id can be used while creating it in the credentials tab! (localhost for now!)

 > Refer to [this](images/3.jpeg) to know how to add Authorized Javasacript Origin!

+So, now we have got the clientId we can proceed with the integrating part!

 ![alt text](https://github.com/rishitha24/Web/blob/main/OAuth/images/4.jpeg)